farkasrebus/OMSimulator/README.md

 require("StepSizeController")
 ```

-After this you can use the _simulateWithAdaptiveStepSizeControl_ function that takes four parameters:
+After this you can use the `oms2_simulateWithASSC` function that takes four parameters:
 * _model_ denotes the model to simulate
+* _communicationInterval_ denotes the _default_ communication interval (when there is no need to decrease it)
-* _criticalVarName_ is the name of a boolean variable whose value is true when the step size have to be low and false otherwise
+* _sensitivityModel_ is an instance of the `SensitivityModel` class.
+It allows the user to describe two types of sensitivities (scenarios when the step size should be adjusted):
+  * The _events_ attribute should contain the set of output variables representing ocurrences of dicrete events.
+The step size controller detects a discrete event if any of the variables changes its value, and adjust the step size to the minimal value so that the chains of synchronized events can be simulated quickly.
+The step size will be adjusted back when no more events are detected.
+  * The _zeroCrossings_ attribute should contain a map from a variable to a funtion that takes the current value of the variable and returns an upper bound for the size of the next step.
-* _bigStepSize_ is the size of the large steps
+* _imin_ denotes the minimum size of the steps (this value will be used when an event is detected)
-* _smallStepSize_ is the size of small steps
+* _tmax_ denotes the end of the simulation

-An example can be found in the _StepSizeController/TrafficLight_ folder called _TLSwithSSC.lua_.
+An example can be found in the _StepSizeController/EventChainSimple_ folder called _ECwithSSC.lua_.

-This is a preliminary step size controller that requires the user to configure everything.
-The step size controller will be improved with more functionality.
+This is a preliminary step size controller written in lua.
+It will be integrated to the OMSimulator.